-1 Introduction
+1. Introduction

-Caliendo, Monte, and Rossi-Hansberg (2012)-henceforth CMRH-describe a method through which data on worker occupations can be used to construct hierarchies within firms.
+Caliendo et al. (2012)-henceforth CMRH-describe a method through which data on worker occupations can be used to construct hierarchies within firms.
 They use data on French production firms to provide support for central theoretical predictions from Caliendo and Rossi-Hansberg (2012)-henceforth CRH.

 CRH builds on the idea in Garicano (2000) and Garicano and Rossi-Hansberg (2006) that firms are hierarchies of knowledge.
+Production inputs are labor and knowledge.
+Workers solve problems that arrive, and problems they cannot solve they pass up to managers.
+Managers use workers because they are time constrained and workers allow them to focus on the problems only they can solve.
+Managers pass problems to other managers when they cannot solve them.
+This generates hierarchies, with less knowledgeable workers further down in the hierarchy.
+When firms grow, they need to hire more workers and/or add more layers of management because growth means more problems need to be solved.
+When firms expand by adding a layer, pre-existing layers need less knowledgeable workers.
+As workers are paid according to their level of knowledge, mean firm-layer wages at pre-existing layers should fall when layers are added and rise when layers are removed.

-Production inputs are labor and knowledge, and because workers are time constrained they pass up problems they cannot solve to superiors with more knowledge.
-This generates hierarchies, with less knowledgable workers further down in the hierarchies as in CMRH, and that the resulting hierarchies support the theorethical predictions in CRH that:
+The contribution of this paper is to show that Swedish occupation data can be used to construct hierarchies as in CMRH, and that the resulting hierarchies support the theoretical predictions in CRH that are as follows.